AdobeDocs/analytics-platform.it-IT/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 1. Per le implementazioni Adobe Analytics che utilizzano AppMeasurement o l&#39;estensione Analytics (tag), [crea uno stream di dati in Adobe Experience Platform](/help/getting-started/cja-upgrade/cja-upgrade-datastream.md). <!-- Is this correct?
 Will customers on the Web SDK already have a datastream that they only need to add AEP as a service to?
 Or does this step apply to everyone?-->

-   Per le implementazioni di Adobe Analytics che utilizzano l’SDK per web, esiste già uno stream di dati.
+   Per le implementazioni Adobe Analytics che utilizzano il Web SDK, esiste già uno stream di dati.

 1. [Aggiungi Adobe Experience Platform come servizio al tuo flusso di dati](/help/getting-started/cja-upgrade/cja-upgrade-datastream-addplatform.md).